druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ---
 ![RandomizedSearch HPO vs. Bayesian HPO](/assets/2020/fig1.png)
 > *Bayesian optimization of machine learning model hyperparameters works faster and better than grid search.
-Here's how we can speed up hyperparameter tuning with 1) Bayesian optimization with Hyperopt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed machine learning framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) and early stopping schedulers, and… 3) a distributed cluster of cloud instances for even faster tuning.
-[Image source: Crissman Loomis](https://medium.com/optuna/using-optuna-to-optimize-xgboost-hyperparameters-63bfcdfd3407)*
+Here's how we can speed up hyperparameter tuning using 1) Bayesian optimization with Hyperopt and Optuna, running on… 2) the [Ray](https://ray.io/) distributed machine learning framework, with a [unified API to many hyperparameter search algos](https://medium.com/riselab/cutting-edge-hyperparameter-tuning-with-ray-tune-be6c0447afdf) and early stopping schedulers, and… 3) a distributed cluster of cloud instances for even faster tuning.*
 <!--more-->

 ## Outline: